Working Locum Tenens

 Kevin Kealey

 Kevin Kealey is a marketing writer who’s been with CHG for sixteen years in various roles, including perm physician recruiter and divisional trainer.
 Prior to CompHealth, Kevin worked as an educator, executive coach, and training consultant for 20+ years.
-Kevin lives with his wife Suzanne in South Carolina with their two German shepherds, Bailey and Blazer, and a Congo African Grey parrot who goes by the name of Sebastian.
+Kevin lives with his wife Suzanne in South Carolina with their two German shepherds, Bailey and Blazer, and a Congo African Grey parrot.

 See all articles from this author